 4) Penalties assessed by the Driver Committee may involve exclusion from the remainder of the meet and probation/suspension as may be merited by the nature of the infraction.
 Driver discipline shall depend upon a variety of factors including:

 - Mechanical failure or unforeseen track conditions (which may warrant no discipline at all).

 - Poor driving/judgment which may run the gamut from posing a hazard to other drivers to causing damage as a result of contact with an immoveable object or another car.

 - Aggressive driving which results in the damage, serious or otherwise, to any car.

 5) Penalties are meant to encourage changes in driver behavior.
 Penalties will range from a warning to probation/suspension for up to thirteen months depending upon the nature of the infraction.
 Exclusion from the remainder of the meet shall also be considered.
 All penalties shall be reported to the Vintage Motorsport Council (“VMC”) as required by PVGP membership in that Council.

-6) The Driver Committee shall complete an incident form (a copy of which is attached hereto) as to each infraction and penalty imposed at the meet.
+6) The Driver Committee shall complete an incident form as to each infraction and penalty imposed at the meet.
 All evidence considered shall be noted on the form as well as the outcome.
 All incident forms shall be provided to the Chair of the Competition Committee no later than one week after the meet is held.